Cody Bellinger Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds surrender the third-most home runs in baseball (188 total, 1.4 per game).
+- The Reds give up the third-most home runs in baseball (189 total, 1.4 per game).

+- Spiers will take the mound to start for the Reds, his first this season.

+- The right-hander is pitching in his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.